 Engage Diverse Talent.
 Promote Innovation.
 Engineer Futures.

-The Consortium members include minority-serving institutions, including Historically Black Colleges and Universities (HBCUs), Hispanic-Serving Institutions (HSIs), Tribal Colleges and Universities (TCUs) and other MSIs as defined by the US Department of Education.
+Consortium members include minority-serving institutions, including Historically Black Colleges and Universities (HBCUs), Hispanic-Serving Institutions (HSIs), Asian American and Native American Pacific Islander-Serving Institution (AANAPISIs), American Indian Alaska Native Serving Institutions (AIANSIs), Tribal Colleges and Universities (TCUs) and other MSIs as defined by the US Department of Education.

-The MSRDC was formed under the authority of Section 252 of the FY 10 National Defense Authorization Act codified in 10 USC 2362, “Research and Education Programs and Activities: Historically Black Colleges and Universities and Minority-Serving Institutions of Higher Education.”
+MSRDC was formed under the authority of Section 252 of the FY10 National Defense Authorization Act codified in 10 USC 2362, “Research and Education Programs and Activities: Historically Black Colleges and Universities and Minority-Serving Institutions of Higher Education.”

 The objectives of MSRDC include the following:

 - Enhance the research and educational capabilities of HBCUs/MSIs in areas of importance to national defense

 - Encourage HBCUs/MSI participation in research, development, testing, and evaluation programs and activities

 - Increase the number of graduates from HBCUs/MSIs engaged in disciplines important to national security